 Never let clutch fluid contact your eyes because clutch fluid can be harmful to your eyes.
 If clutch fluid gets in your eyes, immediately flush them thoroughly with clean water.
-For safety, when performing this work, wearing eye protection is advisable.
+For safety, when performing this work, wearing eve protection is advisable.

 - Clutch fluid absorbs moisture from the air.
 Any absorbed moisture can cause improper clutch operation. - If the vehicle requires frequent refilling, there may be a leak.
-If you suspect a problem, have the vehicle checked at your SUBARU dealer. - Never use different brands of clutch fluid together. - When clutch fluid is added, be careful not to allow any dirt into the tank. - Never splash the clutch fluid over painted surfaces or rubber parts.
+If you suspect a problem, have the vehicle checked at your SUBARU dealer. - · When clutch fluid is added, be careful not to allow any dirt into the tank. - Never splash the clutch fluid over painted surfaces or rubber parts.
 Alcohol contained in the clutch fluid may damage them. - Be careful not to spill clutch fluid when adding it.
 If clutch fluid touches the exhaust pipe, it may cause a bad smell, smoke, and/or a fire.
 If clutch fluid gets on the exhaust pipe, be sure to wipe it off.